kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(A V = U Sigma)
 $
-where $bold(Sigma)$ is a diagonal transformation, meaning it only scales space along an orthogonal basis. $bold(U)$ is unitary and has no effect on lengths, therefore the largest diagonal element (singular value $sigma_i$) of $bold(Sigma)$ is the maximum increase in the Euclidean norm.
+where $bold(Sigma)$ is a diagonal transformation, meaning it only scales space along an orthogonal basis. $bold(U)$ and $bold(V)$ are unitary and have no effect on lengths, therefore the largest diagonal element (singular value $sigma_i$) of $bold(Sigma)$ is the maximum increase in the Euclidean norm.

-SVD shows us that the singular values are equal to the magnitude of the eigenvalues in the case of a normal matrix $bold(A)$:
+SVD also shows us that the singular values are equal to the magnitude of the eigenvalues in the case of a normal matrix $bold(A)$:
 $
   bold(A = U Lambda U^T)\
   bold(A^T A =  U Lambda^T Lambda U^T)\